What's It All About?

 So what better industry to be in than the wonderful world of greeting cards!

-Based in Dublin, Ireland, I've started Wild Watermelon as a creative business that produces greeting cards and A4 prints on high quality, recycled stock.
+Living in Dublin, Ireland, I've started Wild Watermelon as a creative business that produces greeting cards and A4 prints on high quality, gorgeous, recycled paper.
 Printed and designed in Ireland for those who care about family, friends and the planet.

 All cards are 150mm square and printed on bright, white, high quality recycled card stock.

 All are blank inside... why?
 Because we all have different needs and wants.
 Your perfect card can mean so many things to your friends and family, so this helps with its versatile sentiment.